 My honeymoon was in Costa Rica.
 While we were there we ate tons of Gallo Pinto, a staple dish in Costa Rica.
 It was so delicious that we had to try it at home.
 Gallo Pinto means "red rooster" or "painted rooster," and is a combination of rice and beans (red or black), seasoning, and Salsa Lizano.
 Salsa Lizano is a Costa Rican condiment, and it is the best!
 We also paired this dish with roasted plaintains.
 The boys loved this meal!

-During each cultural night, we logged into our Pandora Radio account and searched for music from each respective country.
-You could browse your local library for cd's as well.
+While we cook the different foods, we log into our Pandora Radio account and search for music from each respective country.
+You could browse your local library for Cd's as well.
 Or check with your friends and family to see what they have in their music collection.
-Pairing the food with music created a festive atmosphere!
+Pairing the food with music creates a festive atmosphere!

-The options are endless!
-There is a never-ending supply of good recipes and ideas to make your cultural night a success.
-Our next night will be Moroccan themed.
-As the kids grow older, we plan to share more information about each country, and their histories.
-We can read books, do arts and crafts, and watch documentaries on each country.
+There's so many ways to teach your children about different cultures.
+There is a never-ending supply of good recipes, resources, and ideas to help you as you learn.
+As our kids grow older, we plan to share more information about each country, and their histories.
+We can read books, study the globe, do arts and crafts, learn words from different languages and different types of etiquette, and watch documentaries on each country.
 I'm looking forward to it!

 Have you shared new, exciting foods with your kids?
-What type of cultural night would you plan for your family?
-What ideas do you have for me?
-I'd love to hear from you!
+What activities do you use to teach about other countries?
+Do you have any ideas for me?
+I'd love to hear from you in the comments!